 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

 We have implemented strict cleaning protocols, including cleaning lesson equipment.

 Dream Catchers’ staff are conducting daily self-health checks.

-Dream Catchers mandates that you must report any signs of illness or exposure to the Executive Director or Operations Manager.
+Dream Catchers mandates that you must report any signs of illness or exposure to Operations Manager.
 This may mean additional communication with the local health department and public health authorities.